 Slack is a standardized value, so it is directly comparable across all variables.
 More slack indicates a larger cushion relative to a recessionary environment.
 As a result, we would like to see as many variables as possible with increasing slack.
 Given the diverse nature of the explanatory variables, it is unusual to see more than 60% of the variables with increasing slack or fewer than 40% of the variables with increasing slack.
 These extreme values are significant and predictive of the near-term direction of economic growth and often the equity market.

-The 3-month moving average of the percentage of variables with increasing slack increased dramatically from 39.7% last month to 47.6% in August.
-The percentage of variables with increasing slack increased from 28.6%, to 47.6%, to 66.7% in the last three months.
+The 3-month moving average of the percentage of variables with increasing slack increased from 46.2% to 53.8% in August.
 New evidence of economic weakness (or strength) often shows up first in this timely metric.
-The recent troubling trend in the slack index reversed sharply in August.

 The ability to track small variations and trend changes over time illustrates the advantage of monitoring the continuous recession slack index.
 The new slack variable will provide additional insight into the near-term direction of the economy and should be used in conjunction with the median recession slack index.